Education and International Development EDUC5911

 - Available to Erasmus Students: Yes

-This course provides an introduction to the field of education in international development for people interested in the study of education in the Global South.
-Participants will learn to apply conceptual tools from main development theories (modernization, dependency, neoliberalism, post-colonialism and capabilities) to current debates in international education, particularly those related to poverty eradication, gender and ethnic inequalities, youth, conflict, citizenship and community development.
-The course presents major strategies and initiatives (e.g. EFA, SDGs, SABER) of various international organizations and agencies (e.g., UNESCO, World Bank, UNICEF, DFID, NGOs) and attempts to highlight, from a critical perspective, the logic of donors, the rationale for external assistance and how different theories of education and development influence educational programmes and practice at international, national and local level.
+This course provides an introduction to the field of education in international development for people interested in the study of education policy globally.
+Participants will learn to apply conceptual tools from main development theories (neoliberalism, post-colonialism and capabilities) to current debates in international education, particularly those related to access to education, gender and ethnic inequalities, youth, conflict, citizenship and employment.
+The course presents major strategies and initiatives (e.g. SDGs) of various international organizations and agencies (e.g., UNESCO, World Bank, OECD, DFID, NGOs) and attempts to highlight, from a critical perspective, the logic of donors, the rationale for external assistance and how different theories of education and development influence educational programmes and practice at international, national and local level.

 Requirements of Entry